chidea/client-rust/README.md

 ## Introduction

 This library is the official client for the free and open-source NoSQL database [Skytable](https://github.com/skytable/skytable).
 First, go ahead and install Skytable by following the instructions [here](https://docs.skytable.io/getting-started).
 This library supports all Skytable versions that work with the [Skyhash 2 Protocol](https://docs.skytable.io/protocol/overview).
 This version of the library was tested with the latest Skytable release (release [0.8.1](https://github.com/skytable/skytable/releases/v0.8.1)).
+[Read more about supported versions here](#version-support).

 ## Definitive example